 3- Elastic Heel Counter!

-The heel counter of the shoe should not be too stiff or too tight.
-The heel counter should be able to provide good ankle support but avoid any contact or pressure on the foot.
+The heel counter of the shoe should not be too stiff.
+It should be able to provide good ankle support but provide minimal contact or pressure on the foot.

 Shoes should be lightweight and flexible, but NO minimalist shoes!
-There are plenty of shoes now that are lightweight and flexible while also being supportive for your child to wear everyday.
+There are plenty of shoes now that are lightweight and flexible but supportive.
 Avoiding bulky and heavy shoes will allow your child to stop focusing on the weight of the shoes, hence shifting the attention away from the shoes!